r3c/creep/README.md

 	$ creep

-Creep should tell you about deploying this project for the first time and will ask you to confirm, enter `Y` to continue.
-It will then display the full list of files in your project (by scanning file system or browsing Git history depending on the type of folder you were in), then ask you again to confirm.
-Enter `Y` again and your project will be deployed to directory `/tmp/creep-quickstart`.
+Creep will tell you about deploying this project for the first time and ask you to confirm.
+Enter `Y` to continue.
+It will display the full list of files in your project (by scanning file system or Git history) then ask you again to confirm.
+Enter `Y` and Creep will deploy your project to directory `/tmp/creep-quickstart`.

 For now "deployment" actually means "copy", since our configuration specifies a local deployment directory.
-This deployment also was a full copy of all files in the project rather than an incremental deployment because we were doing it for the first time.
+You noticed this deployment also was full one, not an incremental one.
+This is because we were deploying to this location for the first time so no information was available about previous revision.

-Now if you try to execute creep again you'll see a message saying no action is required, since deployment folder already contains an up-to-date version of your project.
-Now modify some file (and `git commit` them if you were using Git), then execute the command again.
-This time Creep will try to send only the file you changed rather than the full project.
+Now if you try to execute creep again you'll see a message saying no action is required.
+Deployment location now contains an up-to-date version of your project and Creep saved this information.
+Try to change some file (and `git commit` them if you were using Git) then execute the command again.
+This time Creep will send only the file you changed rather than the full project.

 This basic example shows how to incrementally deploy a project to some local directory.
-In next sections we'll see how to deploy to remote locations (through FTP or SSH) and register multiple deployment locations.
+Next sections will show how to deploy to remote locations (FTP or SSH) and register several locations.

 Environment file
 ----------------

-As seen in quick start section Creep reads deployment location(s) from a configuration file called _environment_ file.
-It contains one or more named location(s) pointing on servers your files should be deployed to.
-This file should be named `.creep.env` and be located in any directory you want to deploy.
+As seen before Creep reads deployment location(s) from a configuration file called _environment_ file.
+It contains one or more named location(s) pointing to servers you want to deploy to.
+Name this file `.creep.env` and put it in any directory you want to deploy.

-Creep will recursively deploy contents of the directory where your environment file is to remote location(s), preserving the same hierarchical structure.
-You can have several environment files in several sub-directories inside your projet, e.g. one in `src` directory to deploy executable code and another one in `assets` directory to deploy static files to web servers.
+Creep will deploy contents of this directory to remote location(s) and preserve hierarchical structure.
+You can have several environment files in several sub-directories inside your projet.
+For example one in `src` directory to deploy executable code and another one in `assets` directory to deploy static files to web servers.

 Environment configuration file uses JSON format and looks like this: